prof-welch-psu-ist/minesweeper2030/README.md

-Fun fact: the ability to pattern match on arbitrary subtypes (not to mention deconstructing them as shown above) has basically rendered the entire (longstanding) gang-of-four ["visitor pattern"](https://en.wikipedia.org/wiki/Visitor_pattern) nearly obsolete (in many cases -- we'll consider an example in a future PA perhaps).
+Fun fact: the ability to pattern match on arbitrary subtypes (not to mention deconstructing them as shown above) has basically rendered the entire (longstanding) gang-of-four ["visitor pattern"](https://en.wikipedia.org/wiki/Visitor_pattern) nearly obsolete (in many cases ... we'll perhaps see this in a future PA).

-So pattern matching is a cool example of how OOP design patterns can be rendered obsolete with the addition of new first-class language features.
+So pattern matching is a cool example of how entire (longstanding) OOP design patterns can be rendered obsolete with the addition of new first-class language features.

 ### Handling errors